openstack-archive/fuel-ccp/doc/source/quickstart.rst

 Deploying test OpenStack environment
 ------------------------------------

-Install openstack-client:
+Install OpenStack client to access deployed cluster through CLI:

 ::

     pip install python-openstackclient

 openrc file for current deployment was created in the current working directory.
-To use it run:
+You need to source it to have OpenStack connection data available:

 ::